-NSG 504.
-ADVANCED ROLE DEVELOPMENT IN NURSING
+NSG-504.
+ADVANCED ROLE DEVELOPMENT IN NURSING Credits: 3

 Examines the role development process and its applicability to the advanced practice role in nursing.
 The historical, theoretical, and conceptual basis of role development, advanced practice, and evaluation are explored.
 A framework for practice, which includes the sub-roles of direct care provider, educator, researcher, manager and consultant, is examined.
-Prerequisite: Graduate standing i lelequisile.
-Glaudale standing

-NSG 505.
-HEALTH CARE POLICY AND MODELS OF CARE
+NSG-505.
+HEALTH CARE POLICY AND MODELS OF CARE Credits: 3